bijan-dev/KiCad-3PDT-PCB-project/README.md

 # If you would like to order one

+The gerber files are included in the repo.

 Click into the `3pdt_pcb_fab_files.zip` file in this repo, then download that zip file.

 ![](./images/where_to_download_zip.png)